 Yellowstone's Winter Season

-The park opens for winter recreation and over-snow travel in mid December. for the 2017-18 winter, roads will open to oversnow travel by snowmobile and snowcoach at 8 a.m. on the following dates:
+The park opens for winter recreation and over-snow travel in mid-December for the 2020-21 winter.
+Roads will open to over-snow travel by snowmobile and snowcoach at 8 a.m. on the following dates:

 Most of the park is closed for a couple weeks in April to plow the roads in preparation for the summer season.
-In 2018, the following roads are slated to reopen for the summer season, pending weather conditions.
+In 2021, road opening dates for the summer season have not been announced.

 Where to Stay Inside the Park in Winter

 Many of Yellowstone's hotels and cabins, including the famous Old Faithful Inn, are only open during the summer season.
 However, there are a couple of options for lodging during the winter inside the park.

 Old Faithful Snow Lodge and cabins will not be available for overnight accommodations this winter 2020-21.
 The Bear Den Gift Shop and Geyser Grill (take-out lunch service) will be open from December 15, 2020, through March 15, 2021.

 Mammoth Hotel, hot tub cabins, dining room, gift shop, ski shop, and day tour operations will be available from December 15, 2020, to March 1, 2021.

 Winter weather in Yellowstone can be severe, but when you’re dressed appropriately it’s fun to brave the cold.
 One of the most important tips to attire in this environment: Wear layers—especially if you’re going to be moving around skiing, snowshoeing or hiking.